-That fast-pace immersion in all that is theatre can only mean that it’s time for the SFA School of Theatre’s SummerStage Festival.
-And this year’s selections are sure to please audiences of all ages: Lewis Carroll’s “Alice in Wonderland,” adapted by Anne Coulter Martens, and Harper Lee’s “To Kill a Mockingbird,” adapted by Christopher Sergel.
+The 2014 SFA SummerStage Festival, formerly called Summer Repertory Theatre, will feature Lewis Carroll's “Alice in Wonderland," adapted by Anne Coulter Martens, and Harper Lee's “To Kill a Mockingbird,” adapted by Christopher Sergel.
 The festival runs June 27 through July 18.

-Laura Rikard, assistant professor of theatre at SFA, whose production of “Charlotte’s Web” set the school’s all-time summer attendance record last year, returns with Carroll’s “Alice in Wonderland,” as delightful a tale as any that has enchanted kids through the ages.
-And Zach Hanks, also assistant professor of theatre who’s making his SFA stage-directing debut, proposed the dramatization of Lee’s “To Kill a Mockingbird,” a novel and Oscar-winning movie that’s captivated American young people and their parents for generations.
+Laura Rikard, assistant professor of theatre at SFA, whose production of "Charlotte's Web" set the school’s all-time summer attendance record last year, will direct Carroll's "Alice in Wonderland," as delightful a tale as any that has enchanted kids through the ages.
+And Zach Hanks, also assistant professor of theatre who's making his SFA stage-directing debut, will direct Lee's "To Kill a Mockingbird," a novel and Oscar-winning movie that's captivated American young people and their parents for generations.

 Both plays are produced by special arrangement with The Dramatic Publishing Company of Woodstock, Ill.

 Performances of “To Kill A Mockingbird” are at 7:30 p.m. nightly on June 27 and 28 and July 8, 10, 11, 15 and 18.
 General admission tickets are $15 for adults, $10 for seniors and $7.50 for students/youth.
 Performances of “Alice in Wonderland” are at 10 a.m.
 July 15, 17 and 18; at 2 p.m.
 July 3, 5, and 16; and at 6:30 p.m.
 July 5, 12 and 17.
 General admission tickets for “Alice In Wonderland” are $7.50.